dann815/boxflaskjwt/README.md

 ### Step 3: Input your RSA keys.
 Whitelist your app.
 3.0 Log in (upper right corner) to the Box Developer Console at <http://developer.box.com>
 Create an app (right sidebar).
 Under "OAuth2 Parameters", select the Authentication Type with JWT.
+Select the permissions your application will need.

 3.1 Copy your public key: